-MOH should therefore be considered when headache is present for 15 days or more per month and has developed or worsened while taking regular symptomatic medication.
+MOH should be considered when headache is present for 15 days or more per month and has developed or worsened while taking regular symptomatic medication.

-MOH is defined as:
+Medication-overuse headache is defined as:

 - Headache present on at least 15 days per month.

-Cause of MOH
+Cause of medication-overuse headache

 - Opiate-containing medications cause problems most frequently.
 Codeine, both alone and in co-codamol, is probably the most common cause.